kgisl/project-ideas/projectCategories.md

 Currently used in interactive voice response systems and mobile applications.
 **Sample vendors**: NICE, Nuance Communications, OpenText, Verint Systems.

-We are already in two categories.
+We are already in three AI categories.
 We should build momentum in those areas.
-@Ramya V like CoderDojo club, we must have a VirtualAssitant Club (assign yourself + KITE/CAS student) and an RPA Club (assign Dushyanth + KITE/CAS student).
+A VirtualAssitant Club (assign yourself + KITE/CAS student) and an RPA Club (assign Dushyanth + KITE/CAS student).

 At least 3-4 teams must deliver projects in these areas.